SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 you can access its underlying value by adding an exclamation mark (``!``) to the end of the optional's name.
 The exclamation mark effectively says,
-“I know that this optional definitely has a value – please use it”.
+“I know that this optional definitely has a value – please use it.”

 .. testcode:: optionals